 The turning radius is 51.5 inches, making it the widest turning scooter we reviewed.
 This can make it difficult to maneuver indoors.
 However, the smooth ride makes it ideal for outdoor use.

 Top Ten Reviews has been reviewing power scooters since 2013 as part of our focus on senior care and mobility products.
-We spend hundreds of hours every year researching, testing, comparing and evaluating products designed to improve your quality of life and maintain your independence.
+We spend many hours every year researching, testing, comparing and evaluating products designed to improve your quality of life and maintain your independence.